Caring for a family member at home can be a meaningful gift for someone with a life-limiting illness.

 The plan of care outlines hospice services and schedules.
-Developing the plan with your hospice provider gives you the opportunity to ask questions and share what’s most important to your family.
+Developing the plan with your hospice provider allows you to ask questions and share what’s most important to your family.

-The hospice team arranges for delivery of medical equipment and medications.
-They work with you on a schedule for visits from nurses, therapists, chaplains, social workers and volunteers.
+The hospice team arranges for the delivery of medical equipment and medications.
+They work with you on a schedule for visits from nurses, therapists, chaplains, social workers, and volunteers.
 The schedule adapts to your needs.

 Frequent check-ins ensure the team provides for your most pressing concerns.
 Whether you need practical advice about daily care or intervention for a medical emergency, hospice nurses are available 24 hours a day.

-- Help patients with the activities of daily living, including bathing, dressing, feeding and going to the bathroom.
+- Helping patients with the activities of daily living, including bathing, dressing, feeding, and going to the bathroom

-- Ensure your loved one has their prescriptions and that all medicines are given at the correct dose and time.
-Hospice nurses and aides can teach proper techniques.
+- Ensuring your loved one has their prescriptions and that all medicines are given at the correct dose and time

-- Provide basic medical care, including changing dressing, taking temperatures and blood pressure readings.
+- Providing basic medical care, including changing dressing, taking temperatures and blood pressure readings

-- Understand how to use medical equipment, which may include oxygen machines, wheelchairs, lifts and hospital beds.
+- Understanding how to use medical equipment, which may include oxygen machines, wheelchairs, lifts, and hospital beds

-- Notify hospice personnel of changes in the patient’s condition.
+- Notifying hospice personnel of changes in the patient’s condition